sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Zip With Index
 ----------------------------------------

-Below is a sample workflow which contains Zip With Index processor in Fire Insights.
+Below is a sample workflow which contains Zip With Index processor in Sparkflows.
 It demonstrates usage of Zip With Index node to compute Unique Index or value for each row.

 It does the following processing of data: